NZBMA’s Terms & Conditions

 d) These terms are acknowledged through the booking process

-This contract is governed by New Zealand common law principles and statutory consumer protection laws (Frey & Osborne, 2017).
+This contract is governed by Aotearoa New Zealand common law principles and statutory consumer protection laws (Frey & Osborne, 2017).

 Consumer Guarantees Act 1993: